Topological symmetries of simply-connected four-manifolds and actions of automorphism groups of free groups: Preliminary

-\begin{lemma} Let $g$ be a cyclic group of prime order $p$ which acts orientation-preservingly on a closed four-manifold $M$ with $H_{1}(M)=0$.
-If $\mathrm{Fix}(g)$ is not purely 2-dimensional; then the 2-dimensional components of $\mathrm{Fix}(g)$ represent linearly independent elements of $ H_{2}(M;\mathbb{Z}/p)$.
-If it is purely two-dimensional; and has $k$ two-dimensional components, then the two-dimensional components span a subspace of $H_{2}(M;\mathbb{Z}/p)$ of dimension at least $k-1$; with any $ k-1$ components representing independent elements. \end{lemma}
+\begin{lemma} Let $g$ be a periodic map of prime order $p$ which acts orientation-preservingly on a closed four-manifold $M$ with $H_{1}(M;\mathbb{ Z})=0$.
+If $\mathrm{Fix}(g)$ is not purely 2-dimensional; then the 2-dimensional components of $\mathrm{Fix}(g)$ represent independent elements of $H_{2}(M;F_{p})$.
+If it is purely two-dimensional; and has $k$ two-dimensional components, then the two-dimensional components span a subspace of $H_{2}(M;F_{p})$ of dimension at least $k-1$; with any $k-1$ components representing independent elements. \end{lemma}